ByakkoHvsc/sonarPrediction/README.md

-# sonarPrediction

-##  Underwater Object Classification: Rock vs. Mine
+#  Underwater Object Classification: Rock vs. Mine

 This project tackles the challenge of identifying underwater objects as either rocks or mines using machine learning techniques.